ngageoint/endpoint.js/README.md

 ## Getting Support

 Our team is working to add a website and mailing list.
-In the meantime, you can contact the primary author at datasedai@gmail.com or create an issue.
+In the meantime, you can create an issue.

 ## Compatibility